jackiehjm/stx-docs/doc/source/deploy_install_guides/r7_release/bare_metal/aio_duplex_install_kubernetes.rst

       .. code-block:: bash

           # check existing size of docker fs
           system host-fs-list controller-0
           # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
           system host-lvg-list controller-0
           # if existing docker fs size + cgts-vg available space is less than
-         # 80G, you will need to add a new disk partition to cgts-vg.
+          # 80G, you will need to add a new disk to cgts-vg.
-         # There must be at least 20GB of available space after the docker
-         # filesystem is increased.

-                     # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
-                     # ( if not use another unused disk )

-                     # Get device path of ROOT DISK
+             # Get device path of BOOT DISK
-                     system host-show controller-0 | grep rootfs
+             system host-show controller-0 | fgrep rootfs

              # Get UUID of ROOT DISK by listing disks
              system host-disk-list controller-0

-                     # Create new PARTITION on ROOT DISK, and take note of new partition’s ‘uuid’ in response
-                     # Use a partition size such that you’ll be able to increase docker fs size from 30G to 60G
-                     PARTITION_SIZE=30
-                     system host-disk-partition-add -t lvm_phys_vol controller-0 <root-disk-uuid> ${PARTITION_SIZE}

-                     # Add new partition to 'cgts-vg' local volume group
+             # Add new disk to 'cgts-vg' local volume group
-                     system host-pv-add controller-0 cgts-vg <NEW_PARTITION_UUID>
+             system host-pv-add controller-0 cgts-vg <DISK_UUID>
-                     sleep 2    # wait for partition to be added
+             sleep 10    # wait for disk to be added

+             # Confirm the available space and increased number of physical
+             # volumes added to the cgts-vg colume group
+             system host-lvg-list controller-0

              # Increase docker filesystem to 60G
              system host-fs-modify controller-0 docker=60

 -------------------------------------
 Install software on controller-1 node